Gainforthy History, Family Crest & Coats of Arms

 Early Notables of the Gainforthy family (pre 1700)

-More information is included under the topic Early Gainforthy Notables in all our PDF Extended History products and printed products wherever possible.
+Another 51 words (4 lines of text) are included under the topic Early Gainforthy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gainforthy family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Gainforthy, or a variant listed above: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.

 Related Stories +